-As of April, 2020
+As of April, 2022

 Research categories Purposes and description of each research category Type of fund ^(1) Grants-in-Aid for Scientific Research Grant-in-Aid for Specially Promoted Research Outstanding and distinctive research conducted by one or a relatively small number of researchers expected to achieve remarkably excellent research results that open up a new scientific field.
 (3 to 5 years (In a truly necessary case, period up to 7 years is acceptable.); 200 million to 500 million yen per project (In a truly necessary case, applicants may apply for a budget exceeding 500 million yen is asked for.))
-SG Grant-in-Aid for Scientific Research on Innovative Areas (Research in a proposed research area) This category is intended to foster novel research areas proposed by diverse groups of researchers that are expected to lead to development and heightening of Japan's research level in the respective fields, to be conducted by collective research efforts through collaboration, scholarly training, shared use of equipment, etc. (5 years; generally set between 10 million to 300 million yen per fiscal year per proposed area) [For FY2020 and beyond, only proposals on Publicly Offered Research of the continued research areas will be called for.]
+SG Grant-in-Aid for Scientific Research on Innovative Areas (Research in a proposed research area) This category is intended to foster novel research areas proposed by diverse groups of researchers that are expected to lead to development and heightening of Japan's research level in the respective fields, to be conducted by collective research efforts through collaboration, scholarly training, shared use of equipment, etc. (5 years; generally set between 10 million to 300 million yen per fiscal year per proposed area) [A call for proposals for budget for collecting research results of Finished Research Area only is put out in FY2023 and beyond.]
 SG Grant-in-Aid for Transformative Research Areas (A) Research areas proposed through co-creative and interdisciplinary efforts of diverse researchers, which aim to create research areas that will lead the way to radical transformation of and change in the existing framework and/or direction of research as well as upgrade and level-up of scientific research in Japan and nurturing of young researchers, and will contribute to the development of the proposed research areas through efforts for joint research and shared use of equipment, etc. (5 years; more than 50 million yen and up to 300 million yen per fiscal year per research area (In a truly necessary case, a budget exceeding 300 million yen may be requested.))
 (B) Research areas proposed by compact groups of researchers who will be bearers of the next generation of research with a smaller budget scale (about 3 or 4 groups), which aim to create research areas that will lead the way to radical transformation of and change in the existing framework and/or direction of research as well as upgrade and level-up of scientific research in Japan through more challenging and exploratory research, and expected to lead to Transformative Research Areas (A) in the future.
 (3 years; 50 million yen or less per fiscal year per research area) SG